 - Brazilian passport, valid for at least 3 months after exiting New Zealand

 - A completed application form of the eTA New Zealand for Brazil

 - NZeTA and IVL payment via a valid debit or credit card

 - Valid email address

-Before departure, Brazilian transit passengers will also have to possess the New Zealand eTA if they plan to transit through Auckland International Airport.
+Before departure, Brazilian passengers will also have to obtain the New Zealand eTA if they plan to transit through Auckland International Airport.

 How Long Does It Take to Get the New Zealand eTA from Brazil?

-Generally, it will take up to 72 hours to get a response regarding the NZ eTA application.
-Once approved, the applicants will receive the NZ eTA via email address.
-Simultaneously, the NZ eTA will be electronically linked to the applicant’s passport, removing the need for passport stamps at border control upon arrival.
+Generally, it takes 1 business day for most visitors to get a response regarding an NZeTA application.
+Once approved, the applicants receive the NZeTA in PDF format via email.
+Simultaneously, the NZeTA will be electronically linked to the traveller’s passport, removing the need for passport stamps at border control upon arrival.

-Although the NZeTA will be digitally linked to the applicant’s passport, it is advisable for travelers to also bring a copy of the eTA in PDF format for border control.
+Although the NZeTA will be digitally linked to the applicant’s passport, it is advisable for travellers to also bring a printed copy of the eTA for border control.

-If applicants have dual citizenship, the passport used to fill out the online application form should be the one presented at New Zealand’s border control.
+If petitioners have dual citizenship, the passport used to fill out the online application form should be the one presented at New Zealand’s border control.